Veterinary Biosciences BSc (Hons) – 2020 entry

 If you do not currently meet the level required for your programme, we offer intensive pre-sessional English language courses, designed to take you to the level of English ability and skill required for your studies here.
 The University of Surrey is also an IELTS test centre.

-Suitable candidates may be invited for an interview.
-During the visit to the University the candidate can find out more about the programme and meet staff and students.
+If you are a suitable candidate you may be invited to an applicant day.
+During your visit to the University you can find out more about the course and meet staff and students.

 Recognition of prior learning